 Advice for Student Studying Abroad in the UK

 Studying abroad can be a very daunting idea.
 Going to a foreign land for a short vacation isn’t the same as studying in another country.
 There are lots of things you need to know.
 How much money should I bring?
 Should I use an international cell phone?
+Do I need Unlimited UK Data?
 Can my children attend school?
 Below is a list of vital information for people who are planning to study abroad in the UK.

 What is the cost of living in the UK?